bcgov/digital_marketplace/README.md

 **Dhruv Dang**, Managing Director [dhruv@realfolk.io](mailto:dhruv@realfolk.io)

 This project available to use under the Apache 2.0 license (see `LICENSE.txt`).
+Please note the `NOTICE.txt` file included with this repository and the guidelines in section 4(d) of the license.

 ## Project Organisation